 Months after arriving in the United States, Mr. Ivanov won First Prize in the 2005 Young Concert Artists International Auditions.
 He received an award from the Jack Romann Special Artists Fund of YCA and made his New York debut in 2006 at Carnegie’s Zankel Hall and his Washington, DC debut at the Kennedy Center, to critical acclaim.

 Mr. Ivanov comes from a family of musicians, and began to accompany his father’s vocal recitals at the age of eight.
 He has also played the clarinet and the accordion, and holds a diploma in clarinet from Lyardov High School.
 He graduated from the Moscow Conservatory in 2005, where his teachers included the renowned Lev Naumov.
 Moving to the United States after winning the YCA Auditions, Mr. Ivanov earned his Master’s degree from the Manhattan School of Music, working with Nina Svetlanova.
 Mr. Ivanov has received Musical Studies Grants from the Bagby Foundation.

 Gleb Ivanov MediaWorldwide

-Electronic Press Kit (pdf) Orchestral Repertoire (pdf) Videos Gleb Ivanov: Colorful Schubert, fiery Rachmaninoff in Birmingham Recital Five Stars out of Five Phillip Ratliff The Birmingham News (AL) November 3, 2011
+Electronic Press Kit (pdf) Orchestral Repertoire (pdf) Audio and Video Gleb Ivanov: Colorful Schubert, fiery Rachmaninoff in Birmingham Recital Five Stars out of Five Phillip Ratliff The Birmingham News (AL) November 3, 2011